TeslaNeuro/Phase-Synchronizer/README.md

 - Space
 - Reliability

 At higher frequencies the system becomes less reliable and needs a complete re-design to achieve better phase corretion.
 Thus a different approach and method may need to be considered as well.
+In essence phase compensation and accurate detection are two seperate things you will have to alter and re-define for better results.

 ## Applications
 Communication Systems: Maintaining signal coherence in wireless and wired transmissions.